Natural Remedies for Urinary Tract Infection

 Tips to Support a Healthy Urinary Tract

-Stay hydrated: Drink plenty of filtered water to flush out bacteria.
+- Stay hydrated: Drink plenty of filtered water to flush out bacteria.

-Practice good hygiene: Wipe from front to back, and urinate after sexual activity.
+- Practice good hygiene: Wipe from front to back, and urinate after sexual activity.

-Wear loose clothing: This helps avoid moisture buildup, which can lead to bacterial growth.
+- Wear loose clothing: This helps avoid moisture buildup, which can lead to bacterial growth.
 Pants and underwear shouldn’t leave marks on your skin, if they do, they may be interfering with your lymphatic system which is where most of your immune system works!

-Avoid harsh laundry detergents that can upset the microbiome balance/ Try natural, effective, and safe ingredients for washing laundry – try Earthley’s laundry soap.
+- Avoid harsh laundry detergents that can upset the microbiome balance/ Try natural, effective, and safe ingredients for washing laundry – try Earthley’s laundry soap.

-Avoid irritants: Skip harsh soaps, douches, lotions, and sprays that can upset the natural balance in the urinary tract – and ask your partner to do so also!
+- Avoid irritants: Skip harsh soaps, douches, lotions, and sprays that can upset the natural balance in the urinary tract – and ask your partner to do so also!

-Choose a healthy diet: Limit foods that irritate the bladder, such as caffeine, alcohol, and artificial sweeteners.
+- Choose a healthy diet: Limit foods that irritate the bladder, such as caffeine, alcohol, and artificial sweeteners.

-Here are my go-to remedies:
+Here are our go-to natural remedies:

 External Discomfort/itching: No More Yeast Salve has great herbs (like cloves, cinnamon, and calendula) and oils (like neem) for fungi situations.